 Are your kids old enough to read and spell?
 If they are, chances are they also watch crap on YouTube.

-The thing now that I don’t really enjoy them watching is games.
+The thing that I don’t really enjoy them watching is games.
 It’s hard to explain but someone will upload what they played in a princess game of some sort so you literally watch someone else’s game progress.
 You get no input, it’s like a moving screenshot and so boring.
-It’s mind numbing to me, how is this interesting to them?
+It’s mind-numbing to me, how is this interesting to them?

 ~Jess